top of page

 How bad can Leadership Trauma get?
 I regularly see people who cannot return to the workforce for 2-3 years because of the Leadership Trauma of their companies.
 Their entire worlds can crumble.

-To further understand the stakes, consider the following: if we estimate US corporate spending at over $10 Trillion per year, and if 1% of CEOs have Leadership Trauma, that would mean that over $100 Billion of financial decisions each year could be under the control of people who are traumatized.
+To further understand the stakes, consider the following: if we estimate US corporate spending at over $10 Trillion per year, and if 1% of CEOs have Leadership Trauma, that would mean that over $100 Billion of financial decisions each year could be under the control of people who are in traumatic situations.
 This doesn't mean that their decisions are worse or better - but that the frame of mind behind this performance needs to be understood.

 Welcome to chronic trauma.